dart-lang/sdk/README.md

 Currently, most tools available here can be used to analyze code-size and attribution of code-size to different parts of your app.
-With time, we hope to add more data to the `.info.json` files, and include better tools to help understand the results of type inference.
+With time, we hope to add more data to the info files, and include better tools to help understand the results of type inference.

 This package is still in flux and we might make breaking changes at any time.